mayakraft/math-for-artists/04/index.md

 on Plato's realm of forms.

 As we carve out 2-dimensional space on our paper, we're grasping at another dimension just out of reach.
 Underneath our circle is a perfect circle, *the form of a circle*, nearly captured on our paper between the fibers and bits of charcoal.
 Even if our incantation is imperfect, we get better each time.
 We're after something pure and ultimately un-capturable.
-But if we get close enough, we trick our senses, and for a second we believe that we're looking at something out of this world.
+But if we get close enough, we trick our senses, and for a second we can believe that we're looking at something out of this world.

 [Sesame Street's Geometry of Circles](https://muppet.fandom.com/wiki/Geometry_of_Circles)